eslint/eslint/docs/src/use/configure/configuration-files.md

 Non-global `ignores` patterns can only match file names.
 A pattern like `"dir-to-exclude/"` will not ignore anything.
 To ignore everything in a particular directory, a pattern like `"dir-to-exclude/**"` should be used instead.

-If `ignores` is used without `files` and there are other keys (such as `rules`), then the configuration object applies to all files except the ones specified in `ignores`, for example:
+If `ignores` is used without `files` and there are other keys (such as `rules`), then the configuration object applies to all linted files except the ones specified in `ignores`, for example:

 ```js
 export default [